Skip to contents

 bind_cols() is currently incompatible with safeframe:

-• labels from the second element are lost
+• tags from the second element are lost

-• Warnings are produced about lost labels, even for labels that are not actually lost
+• Warnings are produced about lost tags, even for tags that are not actually lost

 bind_cols(